fs/rails-base/README.md

   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 * Send a pull request.
 Bonus points for topic branches.

-## Note on ie8 support
+## IE8 Support

-Rails Base fixes ie8 problems with:
+Rails Base fixes IE8 problems with:

 * lack of support for rem units in CSS
 * lack of media query support
-* lack of Html5 and Css3 support
+* lack of HTML5 and CSS3 support

-**In order to get rid of ie8 support please remove the following:**
+**In order to get rid of IE8 support please remove the following:**

 * vendor/assets/javascripts/ie8 folder
 * views/layouts/application lines commented with `/[if lt IE 9]`